-Summer brings the usual tasks we all associate with it.
-And although these tasks can seem tiresome, they are most essential in the overall upkeep of our gardens.
+Summer brings with it the usual tasks we can all relate to and, although these tasks can seem tiresome, they are most essential in the overall upkeep of our gardens.
 Luckily this year we have had ample rain but this has led to one major task that most of us are not too … Read more »